AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 -------------------------------

 ``GLIF3Cell`` defaults to ``dynamics_mode="legacy"`` to preserve existing trajectories and checkpoints.
+Legacy remains the throughput-oriented starting point.
+NEST is currently an opt-in compatibility mode for NEST-aligned dynamics and validation, not a change to the default or a performance optimization.
 Set ``dynamics_mode="nest"`` explicitly to use NEST-compatible refractory timing, time-averaged adaptation current, spike-boundary adaptation reset, and exact alpha-current-to-voltage integration.
 In NEST mode, SONATA initial voltage, adaptation state and recurrent/external delays are honored.
 Times are converted through NEST's 0.001-ms ticks and then